Meet the Team

 He is the author of the book, ‘Bamburgh Castle: the Archaeology of the Fortress of Bamburgh AD 500 to AD 1500’

-Joanne is the newest Director to the project having been invited to the post in 2015.
+Jo became a BRP Director in 2015.
 She first joined the BRP as a Durham undergrad student in 2005 but has since worked in a number of supervisory roles within the project at both Bamburgh Castle and the Bradford Kaims.

 Outside of the project Joanne completed her PhD in 2016, which specifically focused on the early medieval landscape of North West England.
-She now works for the Council for British Archaeology as their Youth Engagement Manager, having previously worked as a project manager for four years, developing and delivering archaeology and heritage projects throughout Cheshire and Wirral.
-Joanne is also a Research Associate with the History and Archaeology Department of Chester University, a ACIfA member of the Chartered Institute of Field Archaeologists and the Administrator for the Enabled Archaeology Foundation.
+She now works for the Council for British Archaeology as their Delivery and Engagement Manager, part of the CBA’s executive team.
+She previously worked as a project manager for four years, developing and delivering archaeology and heritage projects throughout Cheshire and Wirral.

 She is the co-editor of the the book, Early Medieval Stone Monuments; Materiality, Biography and Landscape